john-james-ai/BreastCancerDetection/jbook/content/00_data/02_prep.md

 In the prior section, we identified a few structural concerns worth addressing before any quality or exploratory analysis analyses take place.
 Here, we extract the relevant task-specific information from the CBIS-DDSM case and dicom datasets and integrate the data into a single, combined full mammogram dataset.

-Our process will take four steps:
+Our process will take three steps:
 1. Combine the calcification mass training and test sets into a single full mammogram dataset,
 2. Add DICOM image file paths to the *series* metadata,
 3. Extract the *DICOM* image metadata and merge it with the case data from #1.
-4. Create the Dataset object, our access to the CBIS-DDSM data.

 The full dataset will have a few upgrades that will facilitate the analysis, detection, and classification tasks:
 1. A mammogram ID, consisting of abnormality type, fileset (train/test), patient_id, breast laterality, and view will uniquely identify each full mammogram image.
 2. A Boolean target variable, 'cancer', will be added combining BENIGN and BENIGN_WITHOUT_CALLBACK into a single Boolean value.
-3. The Dataset will be a self-explanatory API for analysis, exploration, experimentation, and visualization.

-Alright.
+3. Pixel statistics such as the minimum, maximum, mean and standard deviation, will be added to the dataset.

 ## Case Dataset Integration
 The following code cells will integrate all case data into a single file.